From data collection to decision support for a changing Bay

-The Chesapeake Bay region is currently experiencing some of the highest relative sea level rise rates, up to 5.8 mm/yr (0.23 in/yr), reported within the United States.
+The Chesapeake Bay region is currently experiencing some of the highest relative rates of sea-level rise within the United States, up to 5.8 mm/year (0.23 in/yr).
 Natural resources and built infrastructure in both metropolitan and rural areas are experiencing direct impacts of rising tidal water levels including inundation and salt intrusion.
-The National Oceanic and Atmospheric Administration (NOAA) has initiated a Sentinel Site Program (SSP) to encourage federal, state and local partners to cooperatively address impacts of climate change, with an initial emphasis placed on rising sea levels.
+The National Oceanic and Atmospheric Administration (NOAA) has initiated a Sentinel Site Program (SSP) to encourage federal, state, and local partners to cooperatively address impacts of climate change, with an initial emphasis placed on rising sea levels.

-In 2011, NOAA selected Chesapeake Bay as one of five initial regional Sentinel Site Cooperatives (SSC) to demonstrate the value of using a place-based approach to address issues of local, regional and national significance.
+In 2011, NOAA selected Chesapeake Bay as one of 5 initial regional Sentinel Site Cooperatives (SSC) to demonstrate the value of using a place-based approach to address issues of local, regional, and national significance.
 The sentinel site network strategy will leverage existing assets, programs, and resources; additionally, targeted investment from multiple groups at similar sites will dramatically increase the effectiveness of these efforts.

-The Chesapeake Bay SSC represents a partnership effort to integrate existing science agencies, academic institutions and other organizations with relevant living resources, water quality and geospatial monitoring and data synthesis capacity.
-The purpose of this partnership is to increase understanding of environmental and socioeconomic changes attributable to sea level rise and apply that information in a timely manner to address interests and management concerns with respect to Bay living resources and coastal communities.
+The Chesapeake Bay SSC represents a partnership effort to integrate existing science agencies, academic institutions, and other organizations with the capacity to synthesize data concerning living resources, water quality and geospatial monitoring.
+The purpose of this partnership is to increase understanding of environmental and socioeconomic changes attributable to sea-level rise and apply that information in a timely manner to address interests and management concerns with respect to the Bay's living resources and coastal communities.

 Priority strategies for the Chesapeake Bay SSC include: